 "When I See You Smile" by Bad English

-"Your Love" by The Outfield: Unlike most British bands, the Outfield were the most successful in the US with 5 Top 40 singles; however, "Your Love" was their only Top 10 single.
+"Your Love" by The Outfield: Unlike most British bands, the Outfield were the most successful in the US with 5 Top 40 singles; however, "Your Love" was their only Top 10 hit and only remembered song.
 The band never even cracked the Top 40 in Britain.

 Guesses for future Top 10 lists (other than year end retrospects).

 Bear in mind that Todd's picks on his Top 10 lists are subjective.

 "Ice Ice Baby" by Vanilla Ice sampling "Under Pressure" by Queen

 "U Can't Touch This" by MC Hammer sampling "Super Freak" by Rick James

 "Good Vibrations" by Marky Mark & the Funky Bunch sampling "Love Sensation" by Loleatta Holloway

 "Wildside" by Marky Mark & the Funky Bunch sampling "Walk on the Wild Side" by Lou Reed

 "Bitter Sweet Symphony" by The Verve sampling "The Last Time" by The Rolling Stones: This song counts a bad use of sampling because The Verve lost all profit on their only major hit after the Stones' manager sued (and won) for songwriting credits and royalties.